ccoenraets/ionic-tutorial/index.md

 - How to start from one of the Ionic starter apps

-- How to build a modern mobile UI with a side menu, cards, hardware-accelerated transitions, etc.
+- How to build a modern mobile UI using Ionic components such as side menu, cards, action sheets, etc.

 - How to create a service using the Angular resource module (ngResource) to access REST services

 - How to use controllers

 - How to use routing

-- How to create templates using Ionic directives

 - How to login with Facebook, and publish information to your feed